knbknb/R_text_mining/CONFIGURATION_AND_USAGE.md

 You will need these R packages from CRAN.
 Install them with the install.packages(" *PackageName*" ) command.

  - *tm* - text mining.
 There are transitive dependencies such as
-  - *rweka* - word stemming
+ - *rweka* - word stemming.
- - *optparse* - parse command line options
+ - *optparse* - parse command line options.
  - *tools* -  Filename manipulation.
 Might be a core package.
+ - *wordcloud* - Create a wordcloud from text, save it to a png file.

 *R Package configuration - issues*